hstrada/hackathon-galho/README.md

 ---
 ## :rocket: Project Summary

-This Project was made to [MegaHack 3.0](https://www.megahack.com.br/),to solve the challenge proposed by Árvore Educação company.
+This Project was made to [MegaHack 3.0](https://www.megahack.com.br/), to solve the challenge proposed by Árvore Educação company.

 ---
 ## 👨‍💻️ Technologies Used